ancfoster/Zenith-Expedition-Cruises/README.md

 ## Deployment

-The live deployed application can be found deployed on [Heroku](https://fff.herokuapp.com).
+The live deployed application can be found deployed on [Heroku](https://zenith-ci.herokuapp.com/).

 ### ElephantSQL Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+This project uses Heroku for the PostgreSQL Database.

 To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
 - Click **Create New Instance** to start a new database.